bdaiinstitute/spot_ros2/spot_controllers/README.md

 This is a ROS 2 package that provides custom ROS 2 controllers that can be used with [spot_ros2_control](../spot_ros2_control/).

-This package contains two controllers: `spot_controllers/ForwardStateController` and `spot_controllers/SpotJointController`.
+This package contains two controllers: `spot_controllers/ForwardStateController` and `spot_controllers/SpotJointController` and one broadcaster: `spot_controllers/FootStateBroadcaster`.
 Example configurations for setting up this controllers can be found in [`spot_ros2_control/config`](../spot_ros2_control/config/).

 ## `ForwardStateController`